raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Server-Initiated Termination on Error

-After sending an error response to a client, the server MAY close the DSO session, or may allow the DSO session to remain open.
+After sending an error response to a client, the server MAY end the DSO session, or may allow the DSO session to remain open.
 For error conditions that only affect the single operation in question, the server SHOULD return an error response to the client and leave the DSO session open for further operations.
-For error conditions that are likely to make all operations unsuccessful in the immediate future, the server SHOULD return an error response to the client and then close the DSO session by sending a Retry Delay request message, as described in
+For error conditions that are likely to make all operations unsuccessful in the immediate future, the server SHOULD return an error response to the client and then end the DSO session by sending a Retry Delay request message, as described in
 {{delay}}.

 ## Client Behaviour in Receiving an Error {#error}